AllisonBusa/The-Mother-Tongue-of-US-Communities/report1.md

 # What is the Mother Tongue of U.S. Communities?

-By watching the news, a person can assume that diversity is increasingly rapidly in the United States.
+By watching the news, a person can assume that diversity is increasing rapidly in the United States.
 While the Census has praised the U.S. for becoming overall more racial and ethnically diverse, FOX newscaster Tucker Carlson has claimed that the rise of immigrants in the U.S. is not happening in "politicians' neighborhoods" and that the increase of racial and cultural groups from non-western countries is changing the culture in American towns to an unprecedented and unmanageable degree.
 (See Project Proposal)

 We wanted to take these two clashing statements and put them both to the test.
 Has cultural diversity, measured through linguistic diversity, increased significantly in the past few years?
 How is cultural diversity, through linguistic diversity, spread out throughout the U.S.?
 Are regions with high ratios of non-English speakers actually linguistically diverse or homogeneously consisting of a non-English speaking community?